Frequently asked questions

 Is there a minimum number of steps I need to walk?

 No, this is your challenge, your way.
-We recognise asthma is challenging enough.
-The key is to challenge yourself by aiming to take more steps in October than you normally would.
+We recognise that asthma is challenging enough and that these are challenging times with government guidelines and restrictions to protect people from COVID-19.
+The key is to challenge yourself by aiming to take more steps than you otherwise would.
 Pledge the number of steps you are comfortable with and if you exceed your target even better!

 How do I log my steps?